 The FIBA U17 World Cup will take place at Minsk's Sport Palace and Falcon Club from July 21-29.

-Group A includes Belarus, Columbia, France and Japan; playing in Group C will be Argentina, Hungary, New Zealand and Spain; while Group D features Angola, Australia, Canada and Latvia.
+Group A includes Belarus, Colombia, France and Japan; playing in Group C will be Argentina, Hungary, New Zealand and Spain; while Group D features Angola, Australia, Canada and Latvia.

 The FIBA U17 World Cup, which is held every two years, originated in 2010 and features the world’s top 17-year-old and younger players.
 Athletes eligible for this team must be U.S. citizens who are 17 years old or younger (born on or after Jan.
 1, 2001).